solianag1/IS247-Group-Project/README.md

 Budget and Savings Manager is a personal finance tracker designed to help users take control of their financial habits.

+### Notes
+This project was created as a add on of Lab 1 Banking for our Java + Docker group assignment.
+It demonstrates core OOP principles, recursion, and basic user input/output in Java.

 **The application allows users to:**

 -Set a monthly budget